ColonialSapor/Vegas-Pro/README.md

 If is giving you trouble, try to run it a couple of times.

-If it does not with after these previous attempts, please contact me and I will be more than happy to help.
+If it does not work after these previous attempts, please contact me and I will be more than happy to help.

 Contact - @madisenperez on TG